Weyrd/Squizzer/README.md

 ## Set up

-To get started with Squizzer, follow these steps:
+To build your own version of Squizzer, follow these steps:

 1. **Clone the repository**:
     ```bash